Joshu asks two hermits: "What's up?" Both raise a fist. Joshu said

 Joshu went to a place where a monk had retired to meditate and asked him: "What is, is what?"

 Joshu replied: "Ships cannot remain where the water is too shallow."
 And he left.

 A few days later Joshu went again to visit the monk and asked the same question.

 The monk answered the same way.

 Joshu said: "Well given, well taken, well killed, well saved."
 And he bowed to the monk.

-By finding this subtle difference, Joshu shows magical power, it seems.
+By finding their subtle difference, Joshu shows his magical power.
+It seems.

 The original Chinese Goang